epam/edp-sonar-operator/README.md

     Full available chart parameters available in [deploy-templates/README.md](deploy-templates/README.md):

-4. Install operator in the <edp-project> namespace with the helm command; find below the installation command example:
+4. Install operator in the arbitrary (`sonar-operator`) namespace with the helm command; find below the installation command example:

     ```bash
-    helm install sonar-operator epamedp/sonar-operator --version <chart_version> --namespace <edp-project> --set name=sonar-operator --set global.edpName=<edp-project> --set global.platform=<platform_type> --set global.dnsWildCard=<cluster_DNS_wildcard>
+    helm install sonar-operator epamedp/sonar-operator --version <chart_version> --namespace sonar-operator
     ```

-5. Check the <edp-project> namespace that should contain operator deployment with your operator in a running status.
+5. Check the `sonar-operator` namespace that should contain operator deployment with your operator in a running status.

 ## Local Development